 |$4 million||$325 to $475|

 Umbrella policies are some of the cheapest insurance products around, especially given the high level of coverage they offer.

 You are more likely to find umbrella insurance worth it if you have a lot of assets, earn a lot of money or own a lot of property.

 You may still find umbrella coverage worth it in other situations, though, so don’t ignore it just because you don’t fit into one of the categories above.

 How do I get umbrella insurance?

-Most major insurance companies offer umbrella insurance, but they usually require prior liability coverage through them.
-That can come in the form of auto, home or renters insurance.
+Most major insurance companies offer umbrella coverage, but they usually require you to have liability coverage through them as well.
+That can come in the form of an auto, home, renters or even boat policy.